Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

 ```
 <br>

-Now your "RoomBall" folder is ready to be deployed in the Lightstreamer server, please follow these steps:<br>
+Now your `RoomBallDemo` folder is ready to be deployed in the Lightstreamer server, please follow these steps:<br>

-1. Make sure you have installed Lightstreamer Server, as explained in the GETTING_STARTED.TXT file in the installation home directory.
+1. Make sure you have installed Lightstreamer Server, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 2. Make sure that Lightstreamer Server is not running.
-3. Copy the "RoomBall" directory and all of its files to the "adapters" subdirectory in your Lightstreamer Server installation home directory.
+3. Copy the `RoomBallDemo` directory and all of its files to the `adapters` subdirectory in your Lightstreamer Server installation home directory.
-4. [Optional] Supply a specific "LS_RoomDemo_Logger" and "LS_demos_Logger" category in logback configuration <"Lightstreamer/conf/lightstreamer_log_conf.xml>.
+4. [Optional] Supply a specific "LS_RoomDemo_Logger" and "LS_demos_Logger" category in logback configuration `Lightstreamer/conf/lightstreamer_log_conf.xml`.
 5. Lightstreamer Server is now ready to be launched.

 Please test your Adapter with the [client](https://github.com/Weswit/Lightstreamer-example-RoomBall-adapter-java#clients-using-this-adapter) below.